 Dunawi Creek Community Garden is located in Bruce Starker Arts Park on SW 45th Pl and Country Club Dr. in Southwest Corvallis.
 This 2-acre garden hosts nearly 100 community garden plots, a native plant garden, a shared small-fruit area, and provides four ADA-accessible garden beds.
-Garden amenities include a stocked tool shed, access to wood chips & leaves, city water, a knowledgeable garden manager, and a picnic table.
+Garden amenities include a stocked tool shed, a rototiller, access to wood chips & leaves, city water, a knowledgeable garden manager, two shared berry patches, a cherry tree, a shared pumpkin and winter squash patch, and a picnic table.
 The park features a play toy structure, picnic tables, duck pond, and an amphitheater.
 The Corvallis-Philomath bike path offers easy accessibility as does the Corvallis Transit System bus stop located at the corner of the park.
 The Corvallis Environmental Center manages the community gardens in partnership with Corvallis Parks and Recreation.

 INTERESTED IN A COMMUNITY GARDEN PLOT?

-If you are interested in being a NEW community gardener, contact our Community Garden Manager, Carrie, to add your name to our list: SAGE@corvallisenvironmentalcenter.org or 541-753-9211.
-New gardeners will be contacted in April if a plot is available for them.
+If you are interested in being a NEW community gardener, contact our Community Garden Manager, Kyler, SAGE@corvallisenvironmentalcenter.org or 541-753-9211.

 Plot fees depend on whether you are reserving your plot for the entire year (perennial plots), or for part of the year (annual plots).
 All gardeners are required pay a $25 deposit, refundable at the end of the season, upon (1) completing 6 hours of community garden labor, (2) cleaning up your garden for the winter and (3) informing the Garden Manager.

 Gardeners are required to pay the following fees prior to assuming responsibility for a plot at Dunawi Creek Community Garden (DCCG):